Splendid Fall Colors and a Sea of Clouds! Hotel Chinzanso Tokyo in Autumn

 During the fall foliage season, the maple trees are lit up after dark in a way that enhances the dramatic beauty of the season.
 Step through this dreamlike atmosphere and you’ll feel as if you were the protagonist of a movie!

-Needless to say, every corner of Chinzanso Garden will inspire you to take pictures and videos.
-For truly amazing photos, we suggest the areas around Yusuichi Pond and Gojo Waterfall, or Benkei Bridge, which is surrounded by maple trees that create a tunnel of red leaves overhead.
+Every corner of Chinzanso Garden will inspire you to take pictures and videos.
+For truly amazing photos, we suggest the areas around Yusuichi Pond and Gojo Waterfall, or Benkei Bridge.
+Surrounded by maple trees, it creates a tunnel of red leaves overhead.

 The area around the sacred tree, located right in front of Restaurant Mokushundo, is another excellent spot to capture the beautiful fall foliage.
 Those who wish to go even deeper into the garden and enjoy the tranquility of a forest in fall should take a walk toward the tea house Zangetsu.
 The path starts right in front of Kabukimon Gate, located near the entrance to Mokushundo.
-Here, the evergreen hues of the moss create the ideal background for the fallen red leaves .
-You’ll be able to take beautiful close-up photos of the leaves.
+Here, the evergreen hues of the moss create the ideal background for the fallen red leaves.

 In addition to being a season full of color, fall is also the time of harvest; fruit, vegetables, and seafood reach the peak of their flavor.
 At Hotel Chinzanso Tokyo, special menus are available during this time, featuring the popular delicacies of the season.

 At Mokushundo, a restaurant specialized in stone-grilled cuisine, guests can enjoy seasonal ingredients grilled on the spot on lava rocks from Mt.
 Fuji.